Getting started

 In the video we:

-• Demonstrate doing this in rstudio show that the cursor can be anywhere on the line and also
+• Demonstrate doing this in Rstudio and show that the cursor can be anywhere on the line

-• That if we execute a second statement the result of the first one disappears
+• Also, that if we execute a second statement the result of the first one disappears.

-• Also point out that I did separate all the statements with a blank line to make it easier for myself to read (but R doesn’t care about this and can work out whether the lines are related by itself)
+• Also we show that if we separate all the statements with a blank line they are easier to read (but that R doesn’t care about this, and can work out whether the lines are related).

 Running the whole chunk